cyberbotics/webots/docs/blog/Webots-2019-b-release.md

 ## Quality Matters

-To improve even more the quality of the source code and therefore of Webots, we have improved our testing procedure.
+To improve even more the quality of the source code and therefore Webots itself, we have improved our testing procedures.
-Our workflow uses now [Travis](https://travis-ci.com/omichel/webots), [AppVeyor](https://ci.appveyor.com/project/omichel/webots) and [GitGuardian](https://app.gitguardian.com) to make sure that every change to the source code is safe, clean and doesn't break anything.
+Our workflow now uses [Travis](https://travis-ci.com/omichel/webots), [AppVeyor](https://ci.appveyor.com/project/omichel/webots) and [GitGuardian](https://app.gitguardian.com) to make sure that every change to the source code is safe, clean and doesn't break anything.

-In addition, nightly builds are now created and uploaded to the [Github repository](https://github.com/omichel/webots/releases).
+Moreover, nightly builds are now created and uploaded to the [Github repository](https://github.com/omichel/webots/releases).

 ---